MeghanaDutta/Virtual-Stratification-Through-Gene-Signature-Scoring/README.md

 ## Pipeline for Survival Analysis and report

+This script conducts survival analysis using Cox proportional hazards modeling, integrating gene signature scores to assess the impact of gene expression patterns on patient outcomes.
+The analysis stratifies patients based on unique gene signatures and considers different types of patient groups.
+The implemented functions include data preprocessing, Cox hazard analysis, and the extraction of relevant results such as hazard ratios, confidence intervals, and p-values.
+The output is a comprehensive summary of the survival analysis results for each gene signature and patient type combination, stored in a CSV file for further examination.

 ### Overview
 The cox_cmdline.R and report.Rmd scripts are designed to perform survival analysis and give visualizations report.
 These scripts can be executed through the terminal.